-Trust will never be the same again – The role of blockchain
+Trust will never be the same again – The new world of blockchain

 Legend has it that on the 3rd of January 2009, Santoshi Nakamoto released Bitcoin.
 We still do not know who this character is but his actions have galvanised a movement of anonymous transaction exchanges, and no government on this earth has the power can stop it.